 With your language pack uploaded, you click the Activate option by language you would like to use.
 This informs Chargebee that it can go ahead and translate your customer communication if a locale is present for a customer.

 You need a separate language pack for each language you would like to activate.

-If you have more than one customer language (excluding your default customer language) configured in your site, you might want to let your customers choose their locales for themselves when they are on Chargebee's hosted checkout page.
+If you have more than one customer language (excluding your default customer language) configured in your site, you might want to let your customers choose their locales for themselves when they are on Chargebee's hosted pages.

 This option is not available to users who are using Chargebee's hosted checkout page with iFrame.

-Navigate to Settings > Field Configurations > Languages to enable a pop-up menu on Chargebee's hosted pages that will allow your customer to view any of Chargebee's pages in a different language.
+Navigate to Settings > Field Configurations > Languages and click the Show option against Languagesto enable a pop-up menu on Chargebee's hosted pages that will allow your customer to view any of Chargebee's pages in a different language.

 This dropdown menu cannot be enabled for the hosted pages via the API.

 Once you have configured the locales of your customers, uploaded a language pack, and activated a language, you can test the localization feature in Chargebee.
 Testing your invoices, credit notes, hosted pages and email notifications are a good opportunity to check out what your customer communication looks like populated with the localized fields from your language pack.